vahpetr/Xbox.DriverConvertor/README.md

 # Xbox DriverConvertor

-Project to make xbox disc available on pc.
+Project to make xbox disk available on pc.

 ## How use?

-Mount xbox disc and execute command:
+Mount xbox disk and execute command:
 `sudo ./Xbox.DriverConvertor toggle`

-After making changes, dismount disc and call the command again, otherwise the xbox will not recognize the disc.
+After making changes, dismount disk and call the command again, otherwise the xbox will not recognize the disk.

 ## Note